-Reading to a toddler who won’t sit still is definitely difficult – we’re trying to expose them to a key developmental aspect but they’re resisting like no other.
-Reading to children is important for development as well as creating a future love for reading.
-If you’ve ever tried to read to a toddler, chances are you didn’t get very far into the book before the jitters hit.
-No need to get stressed out about it, though – these tips for how to read to a toddler who won’t listen will help you out!
+Reading to a toddler who won’t sit still is can feel impossible.
+We’re trying to expose them to a key developmental aspect but they’re not eager to sit and listen.
+Reading to children is important for development as well as creating a future love for books, so I’m sharing tips for how to read to wiggly kids.

-We all know how important it is to read to our children.
+We all know how important it is for our children.
 The studies are endless on the infinite benefits a child receives from being read to.
-We all want to do what is best for our child, but sometimes the typical “advice” just doesn’t work for us, especially when it comes to reading to a toddler.

-I don’t remember how it happened, but I think one day I was sitting in the rocking chair while Ryan played in his room and I looked over to see one of his old favorite books.
+I don’t remember how it happened, but I think one day I was sitting with Ryan playing in his room and I saw one of his old favorite books.
 I picked it up, and I started to read it out loud.
-Occasionally he would look at me in recognition, laugh, or come over to me to look at the pages while I read, and then go back to playing.
-That’s when it clicked – he doesn’t have to be sitting in my lap in order for me to read to him.

 Reading to a Toddler Who Won’t Sit Still